TomSumner28/merchant-data/README.md

 to the `knowledge_base_entries` table.
 The home page GPT tools pull context from this table and from the `Merchants` and `Publishers` tables.
 Because GPT can only process a limited amount of text, the API summarises these tables before sending them to OpenAI.
-Counts of records are provided directly so questions such as "How many retailers are live?" return accurate numbers.
+When questions ask for live counts or lists, the API queries Supabase in real time to return accurate numbers.
+For contractual or policy questions it searches the `knowledge_base_entries.extracted_text` column and includes the most relevant passages.

 The home page includes a Draft Reply tool that can generate email responses.
 Use the **Tone Enhancer** dropdown to tailor the reply for roles such as Sales,